 - To what extent we can Win compared to competitive options, and

 - To what extent the opportunity is Worth doing.

-“The R-W-W screen is a simple but powerful tool built on a series of questions about the innovation concept or product, its potential market, and the company’s capabilities and competition.” – George Day
+“The R-W-W (real-win-worth) screen is a simple but powerful tool built on a series of questions about the innovation concept or product, its potential market, and the company’s capabilities and competition.” – George Day

-Therefore the method provides objective scores but also requires expert reviews at each stage.
+Therefore the real-win-worth method provides objective scores but also requires expert reviews at each stage.
 If the idea is ‘great’ for example, but we cannot win—then there is no need to go further.
 Even if we have the capacity to win, if the concept is not worth much—then there is no need to go further.
 As a consensus-building tool, the Real-Win-Worth approach provides a disciplined method for exposing assumptions while also identifying knowledge gaps (or areas of superiority).

 Above all, successful screening depends upon the quality of the questions you use.
-Therefore, to arrive at consensual understanding about answers to the Big Three questions, develop a robust set of detailed questions.
-Neither Day or MG Rush can tell you how to modify the basic questions below, so first understand the intent and then determine what you need to make an informed decision for each of the three stages.
+Therefore, to arrive at consensual understanding about answers to the Big Three real-win-worth questions, develop a robust set of detailed questions.
+Neither Day or MG RUSH can tell you how to modify the basic questions below, so first understand the intent and then determine what you need to make an informed decision for each of the three stages.

 To what extent the opportunity is Real

 Consider two critical vectors.
 Value the feasibility of the product, service, or solution and the extent to which it is attractive (eg, internal or external customers).
 Answer these vectors by exploring the questions they represent.
 Eight representative questions are provided below.
 Rarely should the questions be posed as close-ended.
 Rather, by exploring the “extent” you will want to develop the degrees across the continuum.